Training Data Influence Analysis and Estimation: A Survey: Introduction

 \subsection{Relating Models and Their Training Data}

 All model decisions are rooted in the training data.
-Training data \textit{influence analysis} partially demystifies the relationship between training data and model predictions by determining how to apportion credit (and blame) for specific model behavior to the training instances~\citep{Shapley:1988:ShapleyValue,Koh:2017:Understanding,Yeh:2018:Representer,Pruthi:2020:TracIn}.
-Essentially, influence analysis tries to answer the question: \textit{What is each training instance's effect on a model}?
-An instance's ``effect'' is with respect to a specific perspective.
+Training data \textit{influence analysis} \revOne{(also known as \kw{data valuation}~\citep{Ghorbani:2019:DataShapley,Jia:2019:KnnShapley,Ki:2023:DataValuation} and \kw{data attribution}~\citep{Park:2023:Trak,Nguyen:2023:BayesianDataAttribution,Dai:2023:DataAttributionDiffsionModels})} partially demystifies the relationship between training data and model predictions by determining how to apportion credit (and blame) for specific model behavior to the training instances~\citep{Shapley:1988:ShapleyValue,Koh:2017:Understanding,Yeh:2018:Representer,Pruthi:2020:TracIn}.
+Essentially, \revTwo{influence analysis's objective is to answer the question}: \textit{What is each training instance's effect on a model}?
+An instance's ``effect'' is with respect to some specific perspective.
 For example, an instance's effect may be quantified as the change in model performance when some instance is deleted from the training data.
 The effect can also be relative, e.g., whether one training instance changes the model more than another.

 Influence analysis emerged alongside the initial study of linear models and regression~\citep{Jaeckel:1972:InfinitesimalJackknife,Cook:1982:InfluenceRegression}.
 This early analysis focused on quantifying how worst-case perturbations to the training data affected the final model parameters.
 The insights gained from early influence analysis contributed to the development of numerous methods that improved model robustness and reduced model sensitivity to training outliers~\citep{Hogg:1979:StatisticalRobustness,Rousseeuw:1994:LeastMedianSquares}.